g-cassie/g-cassie.github.io/docs/_posts/2021-10-30-django-pants-tutorial-pt1.markdown

 title:  "Getting Started With Pants and Django (Part 1)"
 ---

-After writing about our experience with moving a mature Django app to Pants, I began wondering how difficult it would be to start a brand new Django project on Pants.
-While it overall wasn't too great an undertaking to move our project over, it sure would have saved time if we had been using a build from the beginning.
+After writing about [our experience with moving a mature Django app to Pants](https://g-cassie.github.io/2021/10/02/django-pants.html), I began wondering how difficult it would be to start a brand new Django project on Pants.
+While it overall wasn't too great an undertaking to move our project over, it sure would have saved time if we had been using Pants from the beginning.

 Of course, if you want to get up and running with Django as fast as possible, adding in the complexity of a build tool like Pants is going to slow you down.
-My hypothesis is that the early benefits of Pants outweigh the initial complexity bump from using Pants from day 1.
-In particular, I believe the following features of Pants can pay early
+My hypothesis is that the early benefits of Pants outweigh the initial complexity bump.
+In particular, I believe the following features of Pants can pay large dividends early in a project's lifecycle.
-dividends:

  - out-of-the-box linting and syntax formatting
  - eliminating the need for a virtualenvs
  - fast test runs with out-of-the-box caching and parallelization
  - painless deployments with `.pex` files

-To test this hypothesis, I decided to follow the [official django beginner tutorial](https://docs.djangoproject.com/en/3.2/intro/tutorial01/) and see what was involved in adding Pants into the equation.
+To test this hypothesis, I decided to follow the [official django beginner tutorial](https://docs.djangoproject.com/en/3.2/intro/tutorial01/) and see what was involved to get it running on Pants.

 If you are trying to follow this tutorial, checkout [the repo for this tutorial](https://github.com/g-cassie/django-pants-tutorial).
 I have created each step as its own commit so you can refer to the diffs to see exactly how it works.
-If you encounter any trouble, the [Pants Slack group](https://join.slack.com/t/pantsbuild/shared_invite/zt-d0uh0mok-RLvVosDiX6JDpvStH~bFBA) is an amazing community wth some of the most helpful people I have met in OSS.
+If you encounter any trouble, the [Pants Slack group](https://join.slack.com/t/pantsbuild/shared_invite/zt-d0uh0mok-RLvVosDiX6JDpvStH~bFBA) is an amazing community with some of the most helpful people I have met in OSS.

 ## Step 1: Initial Repo Setup

-To begin, we want to create a new directory, initialize a git repo, add a gitignore for python.
+To begin, we want to create a new directory, initialize a git repo, and add a gitignore for python.
 We are going to be following the django tutorial so we will name our project “django-tutorial”.

 ```